Dpay123/Client_Scheduling/README.txt

 -run the main method in the Application.java file -follow prompts from the GUI to login
--test login has username "test" and password "test" -logins and logouts are tracked in the "login_activity.txt" file (created if not existing) -from the Dashboard, you can view appointments, customers, or reports via navigation
+-test login has username "test" and password "test" -login page will detect user timezone and display their local zone as well as detect language change to French -logins and logouts are tracked in the "login_activity.txt" file (created if not existing) -from the Dashboard, you can view appointments, customers, or reports via navigation
 -Customers: can add, update, or delete (appointments for a deleted customer are deleted)